The Octoroon: Act V

 The men leave to fetch the authorities, but McClosky escapes.
-Stealing a lantern, he sets fire to the steamship that had the slaves on board.
+Stealing a lantern, he sets fire to the steamship filled with slaves.
 Wahnotee tracks him down and confronts him; in the ensuing struggle, Wahnotee kills McClosky.
 Back at Terrebonne, Zoe returns but with a sad heart, as she knows that she and George can never be together.
-In an act of desperation she drinks a vial of poison, and Scudder enters to deliver the good news that McClosky was proven guilty of murdering Paul and that Terrebonne now belongs to George.
-Despite the happiness Zoe stands dying and the play ends with her death on the sitting-room couch and George kneeling beside her.
+In an act of desperation she drinks a vial of poison.

+Scudder enters to deliver the good news that McClosky was proven guilty of murdering Paul and that Terrebonne now belongs to George.
+Despite this happiness, Zoe cannot be saved from the poison.
+She dies on the sitting-room couch with George kneeling beside her.

 Alternative endings

-When the play was performed in England it was given a happy ending, in which the mixed-race couple are united.
+When the play was performed in England it was given a happy ending, in which Zoe and George were united.
 The tragic ending was used for American audiences, to avoid portraying a mixed marriage.